 Finally, I put up a page with all the content that couldn't fit in at other places.
-Most of this is a lot of bullshit, but anyway I'm not forcing you to read this.
-After all, I spent so much time writing that it just isn't right to put it to waste in the depths of my hard drive.
+This comes in pretty much unfiltered but after all, I spent so much time writing that it just isn't right to put it to waste in the depths of my hard drive.
 So here come my previously undisclosed outtakes of Expo essays.

 Upon talking with some other Expo staff about their work, I had the idea of conducting short interviews and profiles of people working in other pavilions.
 This was canceled due to the lack of time to set up meetings with people.

 · Fun things to do at the Expo

 This was intended as a collection of activities on the Expo site outside of mere exhibition presentations.
 It was supposed to include activities such as riding the canopy tour in the Centroamerican pavilion, having your name written in Egyptian, riding the ferris wheel, taking your picture at the Hessen camera, or drink some Beerlao and Lao coffee.
 Canceled because I wasn't able to find enough topics.